Author: Stanislav Gorodilov, RKF-FCI Judge

 - Males in feminine type;

-- Any monochrome colour other than white.
+- Any solid colour except of white.

 - Short (smooth) hair;